Extatosoma tiaratum: Description

 Female adult E. tiaratum are covered with thornlike spikes for defense and camouflage.
 Their long, rounded bodies grow to about 20 cm long.
 The females are further described as "heavy-bodied, brachypterous and having numerous spines and integumental expansions on the face and legs, including a tuft of spines on the conical occiput of the hypognathous head".
-As mentioned, the wings of the female are too small for flying, especially when she is gravid.
+As mentioned, the wings of the female are too small for flying, regardless of her being gravid.

 Exhibiting the sexual dimorphism of many similar insects (particularly other phasmids as well as mantises), males are small and thinner, growing only about 11 cm in length and have three ocelli.
 Males lack the thorny growths except for spikes around their faces.
 They have long wings and are good flyers who readily take to the air if disturbed or in search of females.

 Anti-predator adaptations

 Threat behaviour

-Both sexes, when threatened, adopt a threat pose, standing on the front and middle legs, pointing their abdomen up or to the side in a sort of "scorpion" pose.
-They fold back their legs to defend themselves if anything comes in contact with their abdomen; the pincer movement with the sharp spines on the rear legs can puncture human skin.
+Both males and females, when threatened, adopt a threat pose, standing on the front and middle legs, pointing their abdomen up or to the side in a sort of "scorpion" pose.
+They fold back their legs to defend themselves if anything comes in contact with their abdomen; the pincer movement with the sharp spines on the rear legs can puncture human skin deeply.
 Adults make clicking sounds and can release a defensive odor reminiscent of toffee.
 Males may attempt to startle predators by flashing their wings open.